sasstools/sass-lint/docs/rules/color-variable.md

 }
 ```

-if option `allowRgba` is set to `true` the following will be allowed
+if option `allow-rgba` is set to `true` the following will be allowed

 ```scss
 // rgba in variables is still fine